It's time to build more housing in Cambridge.

 What is in the Multifamily Housing Citywide proposal?

-The technical details are in the Community Development Department’s August presentation.
+The original details are in the Community Development Department’s August presentation, with amendments adopted at the December 19 Ordinance hearing.
 Here’s a summary:

 - The zoning principles are to zone equitably across neighborhoods, reduce zoning barriers to multifamily housing, and focus on getting more affordable inclusionary units.